inuritdino/SFennica-Lignum-SSM/README.md

 ```
 lpfg lignum.l view.v material.mat
 ```
 If this runs successfully, the LPFG works.
 If not, perhaps system's PATH variable is not correctly set or other installation problems occurred.
+Try to fix this, following closely the installation instructions of the simulating environment (VLab/L-Studio).

 2.Adjust MATLAB environment variables to those of the system's environment.
 Use 'setenv' and 'getenv' commands in MATLAB.
 You may want to look at the PATH, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, DYLD_FRAMEWORK_PATH variables (these are common in Mac OS systems, use corresponding variables on other systems).